galaxyguardians/galaxy_toolhelper/README.md

 Galaxy Tool Helper
 ===

+### Goal

-Make suggestions for which tool to use next based on popularity statistics.
+Make suggestions for tool usage to the user.
+The suggestions are based on frequency of tool usage or popularity.

+### Aims:

+- Create a database for fast lookup for tools based on tool categories.

+- Add UI elements in the history panel ("Bulb") to show popular tools used as a next step in the analysis.

+### Description: